 Dandelions contain some Vitamin C and other nutrients, but they are high in calcium.
 For this reason, don’t go overboard when feeding this herb.

 It’s also crucial to make sure you pick dandelions from a safe, untreated area that has not been exposed to chemicals, other animals, or exhaust fumes from vehicles.
 Also, rinse them thoroughly before offering them to your pig.

 Can Guinea Pigs Eat Clover?

 Guinea pigs can eat all types of clover you can find outside.
 However, moderation is key!
 Clover is quite high in calcium, so it shouldn’t make up a large portion of your guinea pig’s greens.

 Basil is a safe herb to feed, and many guinea pigs love the taste.
 This herb contains a bit of Vitamin C, but it has high calcium levels.

-This yummy herb can be offered to your piggies in moderation, like most other herbs.
+This sweet herb can be offered to your piggies in moderation, like most other herbs.
 It’s best not to make it a staple addition, but it is great as a treat and adds some variety to your guinea pig’s diet.

 Can Guinea Pigs Eat Mint?

 Mint has a lovely sweet fragrance and taste that some guinea pigs love.
 Both peppermint and spearmint leaves and stems are safe for guinea pigs.
 Mint leaves also contain a reasonable amount of Vitamin C.